tonytw1/squirrel-detector/README.md

 We have a message containing a still image with a bounding box enclosing an area of motion.
 We want to phrase this and maybe crop to the bounding box.

-We can then send the image to an object detection API.
+We can then send the image to an object detection API to this.

 ## Object detection APIs

-How are we going to classify the moving objects Motion has detected?
+Object detection APIs take an image and attempt to identify the objects visible in that image.
-We'll like to pass the area of interest to an object detection API.
+If we can find an API which can identify squirrels, we'll be done.

 ### Google Vision